 What is the Registry?

-The Registry manages your data in three primary ways:
+The Registry manages your data three ways:

-A schema is a category of biological materials (more technically, a table in a database).
 We will create schema that define the type of materials that the Registry will track.
 Examples of typical schema include plasmids, cell lines, strains, and antibodies.
 Your team could have schema that only your team will use or schema that many teams may reference.